PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Verified via EXPLAIN ANALYZE, pg_stat_statements, and spill counters.

-- Expect partial, expression, and multicolumn trade-offs.
+- Expect questions on partial, expression, and multicolumn index trade-offs.

 1. Index type selection depth